Fair Housing Notice · Keller Williams NYC Standard Operating Procedure · Reasonable Accommodation Notice · Renter's Rights Regarding Broker Fees

 My name is Christofer Holland.
 I'm a licensed New York City real estate salesperson (License #10401390448), and I work primarily as a buyer's representative—meaning I represent clients who are looking to purchase homes in New York City.

-Before I show properties or schedule viewings, I like to take a moment to explain how I work and how representation functions in NYC.
-This isn't a contract or a commitment—it's simply transparency up front, so you know what to expect and can decide whether working together feels like the right fit.
+Before I show properties or schedule viewings, I like to explain how I work and how representation functions in NYC.
+This conversation helps you understand what to expect and decide if working together makes sense.

 I take a human-centric approach to real estate.
 That means clear communication, realistic expectations, and making sure you understand the process before decisions are made.